chinsoon12/PreKnitPostHTMLRender/README.md

 </pre>

-1) In pre-knitting processing, function takes in a Rmd file, evaluates code chunks which are marked as between adjacent lines of `@@@`, and then replace these code chunks with evaluated output captured using capture.output function.
+1) In pre-knitting processing, function takes in a Rmd file, evaluates code chunks which are marked as between adjacent lines of `@@@`, and then replace these code chunks with evaluated output captured using `capture.output` function.

-2) Function then calls knitr::knit followed by rmarkdown::render.
+2) Function then calls `knitr::knit` followed by `rmarkdown::render`.

 3) After which, in post HTML-rendering processing, function evaluates code chunks in between `` `%%% MY_CODE_HERE ` ``, and then replace these code chunks with evaluated output captured using capture.output function.
 Typically, we want to insert an external HTML file and we can use `` `%%% writeLines(readLines("MY_EXTERNAL_HTML_FILE"))` `` within the Rmd file.
 This function will read in the external html file and replace this `` `%%% ` `` with contents in the html file.